-Thanks to grant funding, we are working to improve and connect areas of remnant bushland by planting lush vegetation corridors to form beautiful shaded walk and cycle paths for the wellbeing of people, wildlife and the environment.
+Thanks to funding from the City of Mandurah, we will continue to work to improve and connect areas of remnant bushland by planting lush vegetation corridors to form beautiful shaded walk and cycle paths for the wellbeing of people, wildlife and the environment.

-This is an ambitious project and we need lots of volunteers to help us to help us restore and enhance reserves in Mandurah by planting, mulching and watering up to 1,000 trees in honour of the Queen’s Jubilee.
+This is an ambitious project and we will need lots of volunteers to help us to help us restore and enhance reserves in Mandurah by planting, mulching, weeding and watering.

 Find a volunteer event near you

-The trees will increase habitat and food for the survival of native flora and fauna, in particular endangered species such as the Carnaby’s black cockatoo.
+The trees will improve biodiversity and increase habitat and food for the survival of native flora and fauna, in particular endangered species such as the Carnaby’s black cockatoo.

-Thank you to the volunteers who have helped us so far, including local residents, John Tonkin Bush Rangers and members of Men of the Trees and Mandurah Rotary Club.
-View the photos at mehg.org.au/mandurah-tree-advocates
+Thank you to the volunteers who have helped us so far, including local residents, John Tonkin Students, Bush Ranger Cadets and members of Men of the Trees and Mandurah Rotary Club.

 Community involvement in the planting and the ongoing maintenance will increase community ownership and utilisation of these reserves in the future.